AlanWilson112114/cp1404practicals/prac_06/REFLECTION.md

 ## What is one request you have or change you suggest for this subject and/or your IT degree overall?

 It would be great to have a few more examples or practice problems before each prac,especially for the harder ones.
+That would help build more confidence before doing the actual task